 EIGHTEEN.
 Group exhibition.
 Usagi Gallery, New York, NY.

 FORIS, FORAS, FORUM.
-Installation.
+Group exhibition.
 Los Angeles Center for Digital Art, Los Angeles, CA

 ONLY TIME CAN TELL.
 Solo exhibition.
 Taliesin West, Arizona.

 IN SITU: A project by Cheryl Wing-Zi Wong and Clifford Owens.
 Performance.
 SVA Masters in Curatorial Practice project space, New York, NY

 OFFICE US Outpost.
 The United States Pavilion, The Venice Biennale: 14th International Architecture Exhibition

 ASHORE Pavilion.
 Transformative public pavilion, permanent structure.
 Bang Saen Beach, Thailand / 2013-ongoing

 SIX ACTS: A Gastronomic Architectural Performance.
 GD Cucine, New York, NY

 SCOPE New York 2012.
 Chashama booth.
 New York, NY.

 SEVEN ACTS: A Gastronomic Architectural Performance.
 GD Cucine, New York, NY

 A.B.C.
 Architectural puppetry performance.
 Bring to Light Festival, Greenpoint, NY

 PASSION.
 Installation at Chashama Gallery.
 New York, NY.